Cartan Actions of Higher Rank Abelian Groups and their Classification: Dynamical foundations of hyperbolic abelian group actions

 \subsection{The spectral decomposition and transitivity properties of $\R^k$ actions}

 This section provides a spectral decomposition, which we will need in the subsequent section.
-It may also be of independent interest as it provides some structure to $\R^k$-actions when the transitivity assumption in Theorem \ref{thm:full-classify} is dropped.
+It may also be of independent interest as it provides some structure to $\R^k$-actions when transitivity assumptions are dropped.
+Non-transitive actions can be constructed by taking the direct product of a non-transitive Anosov flow with any Anosov $\R^{k-1}$-action.

 Recall that if $\varphi_t : X \to X$ is a continuous flow on a compact metric space $X$, then the {\it nonwandering set}, denoted $NW(\set{\varphi_t})$, is the set of points $x$ satisfying: for every $\ve >0$, there exist arbitrarily large $t \in \R_+$ such that $\varphi_t(B(x,\ve)) \cap B(x,\ve) \not= \emptyset$.